zouantchaw/project_countries_cli/README.md

 ...Or Enter 'exit' to exit!
 ```

+You can enter a name of a country if you already have one in mind.
+You can enter 'list' to get a list of all the countries in the world, and select the country you want more information on.
+Lastly, you can enter 'exit' to exit the application.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/zouantchaw/project_countries_cli.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/zouantchaw/nyt_bestsellers_cli/blob/master/CODE_OF_CONDUCT.md).